-The insolvency official would need a court order to reverse an antecedent transaction, except for a disposition of property made after a winding-up petition has been presented.
+The insolvency official would need a court order to reverse an antecedent transaction, except for a disposition of property made after a winding-up petition has been presented (assuming a winding-up order is subsequently made).
 Such dispositions are void and any receivables purportedly transferred during that period would remain property of the seller.

 Otherwise, the court may set aside a transaction made at an undervalue in the two years ending with the commencement of the administration or liquidation if the company was at that time, or as a result of the transaction became, unable to pay its debts as they fell due.
 There is a defence if the court is satisfied that the company entered into the transaction in good faith with reasonable grounds for believing that it would benefit the company.
+If a transaction at an undervalue is done with the purpose of putting assets beyond the reach of creditors, there is no requirement to prove contemporaneous insolvency and no time limit for bringing court proceedings.

-A transaction which puts a creditor or guarantor of the seller into a better position (in a winding-up) than it would otherwise have been in had that transaction not occurred can be set aside by the court if such preference is made (i) in the two years ending with the onset of insolvency (in the case of a preference to a person "connected" with the company), or (ii) in the six months prior to insolvency (in the case of any other preference).
+A transaction which puts a creditor or guarantor of the seller into a better position (in a winding-up) than it would otherwise have been in had that transaction not occurred can be set aside by the court if such preference is made: (i) in the two years ending with the onset of insolvency (in the case of a preference to a person "connected" with the company); or (ii) in the six months prior to insolvency (in the case of any other preference).
 It is necessary to show that a preference was made with a desire to prefer the creditor or guarantor.
-Transactions defrauding creditors may also be reversed by the court.